Fablestarexpanse/PromptWaffle/PRODUCTION_READINESS.md

-# Production Readiness Report - PromptWaffel v1.2.2
+# Production Readiness Report - PromptWaffle v1.2.2

 ## Overview

-This document outlines the comprehensive production readiness improvements made to PromptWaffel, transforming it from a development-focused application to a production-ready release.
+This document outlines the comprehensive production readiness improvements made to PromptWaffle, transforming it from a development-focused application to a production-ready release.

 ## ✅ Completed Improvements